Genymobile/scrcpy/README.md

 [Ebuild]: https://wiki.gentoo.org/wiki/Ebuild
 [ebuild-link]: https://github.com/maggu2810/maggu2810-overlay/tree/master/app-mobilephone/scrcpy

-You could also [build the app manually][BUILD] ([simplified process][BUILD_simple]).
+You can also [build the app manually][BUILD] ([simplified process][BUILD_simple]).

 ### Windows

-For Windows, for simplicity, a prebuilt archive with all the dependencies (including `adb`) is available:
+For Windows, a prebuilt archive with all the dependencies (including `adb`) is available:

  - [`scrcpy-win64-v1.23.zip`][direct-win64]